-What Happens to the Human Body During a Panic Attack?Everything happens in an instant: the pounds like a jackhammer, the body tightens as if in a corset.
-Dizziness, shortness of breath, and terrifying thoughts are so unbearable that it feels like you’re dying, even though you’re perfectly healthy.
+Everything happens in an instant: the heart pounds like a jackhammer, the body tightens as if in a corset.
+Dizziness, shortness of breath, and terrifying thoughts can feel so unbearable it seems like you’re dying, even though you’re physically healthy.

-About one in three people will experience at least one in their lifetime.
-This term refers to an excessive reaction of the body to perceived danger.
+About one in three people will experience at least one panic attack in their lifetime.
+The term refers to an excessive reaction of the body to perceived danger.
 “The typical response is ‘fight-or-flight-freeze.’
 The body and mind are trying to protect you in response to an anticipated threat,” explained clinical psychologist Reid Wilson in an interview with Popular Science.
 He is the author of the book “Don’t Panic: How to Take Control of Anxiety Attacks.”

 How Does the Body React to Panic?